Logius-standaarden/API-Design-Rules/DesignRules.md

 Services (potentially) including script code (e.g. JavaScript) in their responses MUST be especially careful to defend against header injection attack.
 - Ensure sending intended content type headers in your response matching your body content e.g. `application/json` and not `application/javascript`.

-### HTTP Return Code
-HTTP defines status codes.
-When designing a REST API, don't just use `200` for success or `404` for error.
-Always use the semantically appropriate [status code](https://tools.ietf.org/html/rfc7231#section-6) for the response.

-### Error handling
-- Respond with generic error messages - avoid revealing details of the failure unnecessarily.
-- Do not pass technical details (e.g. call stacks or other internal hints) to the client.

 ## Geospatial